 Let’s take a look at some of the pros:

-- Convenience, the primary appeal of a self-cleaning oven is that you won’t have to use harsh oven cleaners or scrub spills and burned on food by hand.
-You can spend three to four hours doing other chores or something more enjoyable during the self-cleaning process.
+- Convenience, the primary appeal of a self-cleaning oven is that you won’t have to use harsh oven cleaners or scrub spills and burn food by hand.
+You can spend three to four hours doing other chores or something more enjoyable during self-cleaning.

-- Energy Savings—your oven is equipped with extra heavy insulation to help it achieve the high temps needed for cleaning.
+- Energy Savings—your oven is equipped with extra heavy insulation to help it achieve high cleaning temperatures.
 This means less heat loss during regular cooking and more efficient energy use.
-If you run the self-cleaning cycle immediately after cooking, the high oven temperature will reduce the energy used to get it up to the maximum level needed.
+If you run the self-cleaning cycle immediately after cooking, the high self-cleaning oven temperature will reduce the energy used to get it up to the maximum level needed.

 - Cost—appliance manufacturers suggest the extra cost of purchasing a self-cleaning oven is offset by its convenience and time-saving attributes.
 They also indicate that the energy savings achieved during cooking (due to extra insulation) and no need to purchase pricey chemical cleaners also balance the initial expenditure.

 The big reveal.

 Are self-cleaning ovens safe?
-Now that we’ve examined exactly what self-cleaning ovens are designed to do let’s understand this feature’s negative impact and potential hazards.
+Now that we’ve discussed exactly what self-cleaning ovens are designed to do, let’s understand this feature’s negative impact and potential hazards.

 1. Major Parts Damage

-The extremely high temperature required to run the self-cleaning cycle can significantly compromise major components of your oven.
+The extremely high self-cleaning oven temperature required to run the self-cleaning cycle can significantly compromise major components of your oven.

 This assembly is supposed to lock and unlock automatically after completing the cycle.
 It’s common for this to malfunction and gets stuck in the locked position.
 This will require a service call and part replacement.

 Electronic boards/Touch panels

 Aka “the brain,” these control units work together to ensure your oven responds to your orders.
 These components sit on top of the oven and can be affected by the intense heat generated from self-cleaning.
 You may see error codes, the oven turning on and off at will, or everything shutting down completely.
 These parts are costly to replace and require an appliance technician to correct them.